Hanif-adedotun/Hanif-codes/README.md

 # Hanif-codes
-Just my past time code using some pprogramming languages
+Just my past time code using some programming languages